simeononsecurity/simeononsecurity.ch/content/articles/windows-defender-powershell-commands-enhance-system-security/index.en.md

 ```
 This command triggers the update process, where **Windows Defender** connects to **Microsoft servers** to download the latest **antivirus signatures**.
 Once the update is complete, Windows Defender will have the most up-to-date information about known malware, strengthening its ability to identify and eliminate threats.

-Keeping Windows Defender signatures up to date is essential for maintaining the highest level of protection against the ever-evolving landscape of **malware** and **cyber threats**.
+Keeping Windows Defender signatures up to date is essential for maintaining the highest level of protection against the rapidly changing landscape of **malware** and **cyber threats**.
 By regularly updating the signatures using `Update-MpSignature`, you ensure that Windows Defender can effectively safeguard your system.

 ### 3. [**Set-MpPreference**](https://learn.microsoft.com/en-us/powershell/module/defender/set-mppreference?view=windowsserver2022-ps)